HackBulgaria/Programming101-2/week0/1-Python-simple-problems-set/README.md

-A bunch of simple problems, to warm up with Python.
-Those are the regular programming problems, that you meet in every beginners course.
+A bunch of simple problems to warm up with Python.
+These are the regular programming problems, that you meet in every beginners course.

 The solutions should be written for Python 3.* version.

 ## N-th Fibonacci

 The most annoying problem of all.
-Implement a function, called ```nth_fibonacci(n)``` that returns the n-th fibonacci number, given by the argument.
+Implement a function, called `nth_fibonacci(n)` that returns the n-th fibonacci number, given by the argument.

 ### Signature